drytoastman/scorekeeperfrontend/docs/install.md

 # Installing
-## Windows Home
+## Windows Home (Docker-Toolbox + Java 8)
-1. If the computer is used for things other than Scorekeeper, you may wish to create a user just for Scorekeeper
-2. Download the latest ScorekeeperSetup installer from <https://github.com/drytoastman/scorekeeperfrontend/releases>
+1. Download the latest ScorekeeperSetup installer from <https://github.com/drytoastman/scorekeeperfrontend/releases>
     * The installer may foward you to websites to install Java 8 and/or Docker-Toolbox if they are not present already
-3. The installer will perform all setup and put an entry in the startup folder so that its starts when you login
+2. The installer will perform all setup and put an entry in the startup folder and on the desktop
-    * This version has to run a virtual machine which takes about 60 seconds to startup after logging in
+    * This version has to run a virtual machine which takes about 60 seconds to startup the first time after logging in

-## x64 Linux, OS X, Windows Pro (anything with Docker + Java 8)
+## x64 Linux, OS X, Windows Pro (Docker + Java 8)
 1. There is no installer at this point so you need to do a few things manually
 2. Verify that the following requirements are met:
     * Java 8 (including openjfx if using openjdk)
     * Docker
 3. Download the latest Scorekeeper jar from <https://github.com/drytoastman/scorekeeperfrontend/releases> to your computer
-4. Setup a way to run "java -jar scorekeeper-<VERSION>.jar" to start Scorekeeper and run it now
+4. Setup a way to run "java -jar scorekeeper-_VERSION_.jar" to start Scorekeeper and run it now
 5. The first time you run a new version it will download the necessary docker images, showing the status as it does so:
     * Init scweb
     * Init scsync